bestebookinfo/bestebookinfo.github.com/_posts/2017-06-21/2017-06-21-zero-trust-networks-building-secure-systems-in-untrusted-networks.markdown

 download-format: AZW3
 download-size: 2.2

-tag-press: oreilly-media
+tag-press: O'Reilly
-tags: Oreilly Network
+tags: O'Reilly Network
 ---

 The perimeter defenses guarding your network perhaps are not as secure as you think.
 Hosts behind the firewall have no defenses of their own, so when a host in the "trusted" zone is breached, access to your data center is not far behind.
 That’s an all-too-familiar scenario today.
 With this practical book, you’ll learn the principles behind zero trust architecture, along with details necessary to implement it.